Gherasim Luca: Personal life

 At the end of the 1980s, Luca's residence building in Montmartre was deemed insalubrious by the French authorities.
 In order to be relocated to another building, he had to justify his citizenship.
-As he had been without one ever since leaving Romania, he acquired French citizenship by marrying his long time partner.
+As he had been without one ever since leaving Romania, he begrudgingly acquired French citizenship by marrying his long time partner.
+Luca had long refused to acquire citizenship, considering himself a man "belonging to no language, nation, or society".

-He died on 9 February 1994, at the age of 80.
-The cause of death was suicide.
+He died by suicide on 9 February 1994, at the age of 80, by jumping into the Seine.

 Selected works

 Luca initially wrote most of his poetic works in his native Romanian.
 Two collections of these, Inventatorul Iubirii and Un lup văzut printr-o lupă, published in Bucharest in 1945, were translated into English (The Inventor of Love and Other Works) by Julian and Laura Semilian and published by Black Widow Press in 2009.

 With the authorisation of éditions Corti, a forthcoming chapbook of his poems translated by Fiona Sze-Lorrain will be featured in "Poetry International", Issue no. 15, Spring 2010.